osilander/bonito_benchmarks/README.md

-The results of each assembly is compared to the K12 reference using `dnadiff` from `mummer`, and the quality of the assembly is assessed by error per window across the genome.
-This is plotted as a phred-based q-score (e.g. q50 means 1 error every 100,000 base pairs).
+The results of each assembly is compared to the K12 reference using `dnadiff` from `mummer`, and the quality of the assembly is assessed by calculating the SNPs (i.e. short indels and subsitutions) per window across the genome.
+This is plotted as a phred-based q-score
+(e.g. q50 means 1 error every 100,000 base pairs).

 ### No polishing